 This is a HUGE sign you’re getting scammed.

-Then, they’ll load it to the brim with bullshit reviews, and Google won’t catch on for a while, because the domain name has been around for so long (Google views older websites as more trustworthy).
+Then, they’ll load it to the brim with bullshit reviews of low quality SARMs sources, promising that they have legit Ostarine for sale and Google won’t catch on for a while, because the domain name has been around for so long (Google views older websites as more trustworthy).

 In addition to this, Blue Cloud is also 100% a content mill.
 They’re putting out articles all of the time, sometimes up to 3 articles a day, all published under the same guy’s name (Remi Needham).